Algemeen Handelsblad voor Nederlandsch-Indië

-Algemeen handelsblad voor Nederlandsch-Indië (Dutch: General trade newspaper for the Dutch East Indies) was a Dutch language newspaper which was published in Semarang, Dutch East Indies from 1924 to 1942.
+Algemeen handelsblad voor Nederlandsch-Indië (Dutch: General trade newspaper for the Dutch East Indies) was a Dutch language newspaper, published from 1924 to 1942 in Semarang, Dutch East Indies.

 History

+1924-1926: Founding under Hoogenstraaten

 The Algemeen handelsblad was established in Semarang in 1924 as a competitor to De Locomotief, one of the most successful Dutch language newspapers in the Indies.
 It was printed in the presses of N.V.
-Drukkerij Benjamins and already promised to offer full wire service--the mark of a well-funded newspaper.
+Drukkerij Benjamins and already promised to offer full wire service—the mark of a well-funded newspaper.

-L.M.C.
-Hoogenstraaten 1924-1926

 The first editor of the paper was L.M.C.
 Hoogenstraaten.
 In preparing to launch the paper he announced that it would not have any particular political position but that it would be supportive of development of the "land and people".

 In June 1926 the paper announced on its front page that Hoogenstraaten was no longer associated with them.
 According to a wire sent out by ANETA, he had been fired due to a difference of opinion with the management.

-E. Jansen 1926-1929
+1926-1929: Challenging authority under Jansen

 In June 1926, the paper announced that Evert Jansen, who signed his name E. Jansen, would take over editorial duties.
 He had until recently been a correspondent working for the Soerabaijasch Handelsblad in Yogyakarta.
 But he had worked in various newspapers in the Indies since 1915, including major papers like De Locomotief and Bataviaasch Nieuwsblad.
 This appointment was made more permanent and full-time in January of the following year.

 Jansen must have been a member of the mixed-race Indo community because he became involved in the Indo Europeesch Verbond organization and was appointed to their board.
 In early 1929, when the previous representative died, he stepped forward as the organization's new representative on the Semarang city council.
 However, since he left Semarang before the end of the year, he himself would be replaced in that position before long.

 In July 1929, he was charged with a Persdelict (press offense)--he was held responsible, as editor, for printing an article that insulted the good name of Mr. Minderman, the fired head of a local school, who was accused of forgery and misappropriation of school funds.
 He was found guilty and given a punishment of 150 guilders or 14 days imprisonment.

 In late 1929 Jansen stepped down as editor of the Handelsblad and left Semarang to become editor of at least two Dutch-language newspapers in East Java, De Malanger in Malang and De Indische Courant in Surabaya.